drsaint1/mini-game/README.md

 **"Wrong Network" Error:**

-- Switch to Etherlink Testnet in MetaMask or Rabby wallet.
+- Switch to Somnia Testnet in MetaMask or Rabby wallet.
 - Refresh the page

 **Transaction Fails:**

-- Ensure you have enough XTZ for gas fees
+- Ensure you have enough STT for gas fees
 - Try increasing gas limit in MetaMask

 **Game Won't Load:**